When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Real-World Scenarios

 \subsection{\textbf{Have I seen this programmer before?}}

-While attempting to de-anonymize programmers in real world settings, we cannot be certain that we have formerly encountered code samples from the programmers in the test set.
+While attempting to de-anonymize programmers in real-world settings, we cannot be certain that we have formerly encountered code samples from the programmers in the test set.
 As a mechanism to check whether an anonymous test file belongs to one of the candidate programmers in the training set, we extend our method to an open world setting by incorporating classification confidence thresholds.
-In random forests, the class probability or classification confidence that executable binary $B$ is of class $i$ is calculated by taking the percentage of trees in the random forest that voted for that particular class, as follows: There are multiple ways to assess classifier confidence and we devise a method that calculates the classification confidence by using classification margins.
+In random forests, the class probability or classification confidence $P(B_{i})$ that executable binary $B$ is of class $i$ is calculated by taking the percentage of trees in the random forest that voted for class $i$ during classification.

+There are multiple ways to assess classifier confidence and we devise a method that calculates the classification confidence by using classification margins.
 In this setting, the classification margin of a single instance is the difference between the highest and second highest $P(B_{i})$.
 The first step towards attacking an open world classification task is identifying the confidence threshold of the classifier for classification verification.
 As long as we determine a confidence threshold based on training data, we can calculate the probability that an instance belongs to one of the programmers in the training set and accordingly accept or reject the classification.

-We performed 900 classifications in a 100-class problem to determine the confidence threshold based on the training data.
-The accuracy was 92.7\%.
-There were 66 misclassifications whose mean classification margin was 0.15 and it ranged from 0 to 0.4, except the 4 outliers that can be seen in Figure~\ref{fig:closed}.
-By picking 0.4 as an aggressive threshold, we can reject 62 false positives out of 66 and manually inspect classifications that are under the confidence threshold with the knowledge that most of the misclassifications lie in that range.